speedyfriend433/speedyfriend433/README.md

 ---

 #### 🌟 About Me:
-- 🔭 I’m currently working on [Streamy!
-Free-For-All Live Streaming App For iOS]
+- 🔭 I’m currently working on low-level systems about iOS
-- 🌱 I’m currently learning [Swift , Python]
+- 🌱 I’m currently learning Swift , Python , R
-- 👯 I’m looking to collaborate on [FridaCodeManager]
+- 👯 I’m looking to collaborate on FridaCodeManager
-- 💬 Ask me about [Swift and iOS Things!]
+- 💬 Ask me about Swift and iOS Things!
-- 📫 How to reach me: [speedyfriend433@gmail.com]
+- 📫 How to reach me: speedyfriend433@gmail.com
-- 😄 Pronouns: [He/Him]
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: [I'm Good At Geometry Dash]
+- ⚡ Fun fact: I'm Good At Geometry Dash

 ---